IncandescenceSy/project_celosia/CODESTYLE.md

   * lowerCamelCase fields and methods
   * Do not prefix interface names with I
 * Global constants must be final
+* All class fields must be private
-* Only use this when necessary
+* Use this when calling a method, and only use this when necessary on fields
+* Favor using fields over calling methods
 * Use no-arg Builder methods for booleans
   * For example, if isPierce defaults false, instead of isPierce(boolean), create pierce()
 * Do not add unused methods (unless they're for modders)